Car Parking Charges at Gunnersbury

 All vehicles take up space in the car park and create wear and tear.
 Therefore we will not be differentiating between visitors.

-All visitors will enjoy the first 30 minutes for free.
+All visitors can enjoy the first 30 minutes for free.

 Can you make it easier to get to Gunnersbury without using a car?